11 Things to see in San Sebastian, Spain

-The Basque culture is very unique in the world and is probably one of the least understood in the western world.
+The Basque culture is unique in the world and is probably one of the least understood in the western world.
 There are a lot of Basque activities in San Sebastian and it’s worth finding out when they are, so that you can take a peek.

 They have handball matches know as aka jai alai, poetry readings, and wood chopping competitions.
 This is definitely one of many more fun facts about Spain.

 As San Sebastian is part of the Basque country, I recommend reading about this particular culture before your city trip to San Sebastian.
 It is one of the most charming things to do in San Sebastian.